BrerDawg/ProdigyChessCompanionHardwareEmulator/README.md

 There are menus for saving and loading the current state of cpu, ram and chessboard, so you can resume a game at a later time.

+Menu/Help displays 'help.txt', it calls script/bat 'open_editor.sh'  or  'open_editor.bat', mod these to invoke to your text editor (make sure they have execution priveledges).

 ## Using the debugger console
-Type 'h' for help, this calls script/bat 'open_editor.sh'  or  'open_editor.bat', mod these to invoke to your text editor (make sure they have execution priveledges).
+Type 'h' for command help.

 Most displayed numbers are in hex.